Feyerabend/bb/workbook/ch03/optimal/DONALD.md

 ### Cultural Legacy

-The debates surrounding goto and optimization have shaped modern programming practices.
+The debates surrounding goto and optimisation have shaped modern programming practices.
 Dijkstra's advocacy for structured programming laid the foundation for cleaner, more reliable code, while Knuth's insights provided a balanced approach, respecting both practical needs and theoretical principles.
 Together, their perspectives underscore the importance of clarity and judicious decision-making in programming, rejecting